 - A requirement that LA’s and health boards involve carers in carers’ services, and to involve carers in hospital discharge planning (Sections 27, 28, 29, 30)

 - A duty on local authorities and health boards to prepare a carers strategy for their area (Section 31)

 - A duty on LA’s to establish and maintain advice and information services for carers (section 34)

 - A duty on LA’s to produce a short breaks services statement (section 35) – go here for further information

-The following statutory guidance is being prepared:
+The following statutory guidance has been prepared: